 The company was founded in 1993 by Erik Gloersen, Ian Neil, Andre Backen, Gaute Godager and Olav Mørkrid, and is a well known independent game developer and publisher.
-They develop games mainly for the PC but have also released games on other platforms such as Super NES, Sega Saturn, Sega Genesis and Xbox.
+They develop games mainly for the PC but have also released games on other platforms such as SNES, Sega Saturn, Sega Genesis and Xbox.

 In December, 2005, Funcom became the first game developer to be listed on the Oslo Stock Exchange.

 In March, 2007, Funcom stopped releasing games on CD and DVD, and started to use digital distribution completely.
 This was done because of financial losses due to piracy of their games.